EcsRx/ecsrx.unity/readme.md

 - [ecsrx/ecsrx.buffs](https://github.com/ecsrx/ecsrx.buffs) (Example EcsRx plugin)

-There is also a supplementary databinding framework [grofit/bindingsrx](https://github.com/grofit/bindingsrx) which can speed up development of UI related interactions by adding one/two way data binding on UI and other unity objects.
+There is also a supplementary data-binding framework [grofit/bindingsrx](https://github.com/grofit/bindingsrx) which can speed up development of UI related interactions by adding one/two way data binding on UI and other unity objects.

 ## Requirements